david-soto-m/amisgitpm/amisgitpm/README.md

 The store is how the project configurations are stored.
 It holds two traits `ProjectT` and `ProjectStore`

-The first is a trait that allows the package manager traits to interact with individual project configurations and setups.
+The first is a trait that allows the project manager traits to interact with individual project configurations and setups.

 The second trait allows project managers to store new projects, and delete them.